crabbag3/Flutter.CodingTest/README.md

 # Flutter.CodingTest
-Console application that parses csv data and aggeragtes it into reports
+Console application that parses csv data and aggregates it into reports